I fully admit that I have gone above and beyond for my daughters.

 - You stand at the counter to eat your breakfast so that you are at the ready to help when needed.

-- You are up early starting the day and planning the day and ready for the day because your family’s happiness is so much more important than your own.
-And, it’s quiet and you get a little me-time, too.
+- You get up to start planning the day because your family’s happiness is so much more important than your own.

 About the Author